FAQs about Duo Two-Factor AuthenticationShare & Print

 Who can use two-factor authentication?

 Any employee that is logging in to a protected service may use two-factor authentication.
+Students will also have access to two-factor authentication beginning September 23.

 Which services are protected using two-factor authentication?